mostafashaaban6767/Smart-Greenhouse-GroupA4/README.md

 ### Automated behavior

-* **Irrigation:** the pump activates when soil moisture drops below a defined threshold *and* the reservoir has sufficient water (by weight), and shuts off on a runtime timeout or once reservoir weight drops below a minimum — whichever occurs first.
+* **Irrigation:** the pump activates when soil moisture drops below a defined threshold *and* the reservoir has sufficient water (by weight), and shuts off on a runtime timeout or once reservoir weight drops below a minimum, whichever occurs first.
 * **Cooling:** the fan switches on above a defined ambient temperature threshold and off below it.
 * **Manual override:** both the pump and fan (and the LCD display page) can be manually controlled over serial, independent of automatic control, for testing and calibration.